 DIY Window Well Cover Installation

-A professional handyman can help you find and install window well covers.
+A professional handyman in Milwaukee can help you find and install window well covers.
 However, if you’re feeling confident, window well covers are also an easy DIY project.
 Just gather your materials and follow these steps.

 - Adjustable Wrench